Supporting you to success

-Our Academic Advisors run a number of information sessions and workshops throughout the semester for students who want to develop their study skills in areas such as time management, academic writing skills and examination techniques.
+Our academic advisors run a number of information sessions and workshops throughout the trimester to help you to develop study skills such as time management, academic writing skills and examination techniques.

-International students entering their program with the minimum English language requirement, will benefit from two free compulsory Language Development Modules (LDMs) as part of their diploma program.
-The LDMs enable students to develop their English language skills in a participatory learning environment; integrated within academic courses, to support overall achievement in those academic courses.
+If you are an international student entering your program with the minimum English language requirement, you will benefit from two free and compulsory Language Development Modules (LDMs) as part of your diploma program.
+The LDMs enable you to develop your English language skills in a particapatory learning environment, integrated within academic courses, to support overall achievement in those academic courses.

-This model of language development better underpins future success for students in their chosen discipline at the College, University and beyond.
-The modules are taken concurrently with academic courses and consist of two hours face-to-face instruction per week and three hours of online self-access.
+You will take the modules concurrently with academic courses and they consist of two hours face-to-face instruction per week and three hours of online self-access.
 Successful completion of the 2 modules is required to graduate with a Diploma Award.